czetsuya/Donut-Chart/README.md

 circleView.animateCircle(1.0)

-### Important Note: In order to be able to use the Donut Progress Bar, you must first purchase the framework [at this site](http://broodcamp.binpress.com/product/ios-donut-progress-bar/2884).
+### Important Note:
+To be able to use the Donut Progress Bar, you must first purchase the framework [at this site](http://broodcamp.binpress.com/product/ios-donut-progress-bar/2884).